data-integrations/google-drive/docs/GoogleDrive-batchsource.md

 * **File Path**: Path on the local file system of the service account key used for authorization.
 Can be set to 'auto-detect' when running on a Dataproc cluster.
   When running on other clusters, the file must be present on every node in the cluster.

-  When using 'auto-detect', the cluster needs to be configured with the scope required by the Google Drive Api, otherwise the preview as well as pipeline run will fail with insufficient permission error.
-Here, the required scope is "https://www.googleapis.com/auth/drive.readonly".
+  When set to 'auto-detect', the cluster needs to be configured with the scope required by the Google Drive API.
+  Otherwise, the preview as well as pipeline run will fail with insufficient permission error.
+The required scope is "https://www.googleapis.com/auth/drive.readonly".

 * **JSON**: Contents of the service account JSON file.